Notre Dame fundraiser laments that surge in donations didn't come sooner

 In 2014, France's Ministry of Culture said the work would require 150 million euros in funding (around $169 million).
 But until Monday raising the cash had proved difficult.

+Now, after part of the building has been gutted by fire, some of France's richest people and companies have pledged at least 500 million euros to the rebuilding effort.

-Picaud lamented the paradoxical situation in which he now has more than double the amount of money he originally asked for, but only after some of the features he wanted to repair have been destroyed.
+Picaud lamented the paradoxical situation in which he now has more than three times the amount of money he originally asked for, but only after some of the features he wanted to repair have been destroyed.

-Although he said he was frustrated, he still was "quite grateful" to those who had donated.
+Although he said he was frustrated, he still was still "quite grateful" to those who had donated.

 "We absolutely need billionaires contributing to this, because the work is now absolutely huge," he said.